aimms/how-to/Articles/35/35-web-ui-progress-window.rst

 Step 1B Retrieve the information passed on by the solver to the AIMMS solver session.

 In our example, we want to display only the best bound and incumbent objective value of the MIP.
 So, the body of ``pr_NewTimeCallback`` consists of a procedure with two arguments - FlowShopModel.bestbound and FlowShopModel.Incumbent.
-You can retrieve values of any of the mathematical program suffices which are listed and explained in chapter "Mathematical Program Suffices" of `AIMMS The Function Reference <https://documentation.aimms.com/_downloads/AIMMS_func.pdf>`_.
+You can retrieve values of any of the mathematical program suffices which are listed and explained in :doc:`suffices/mathematical-program-suffices/index`.

     .. code-block:: aimms